krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 Afterward, we can use `index` to access the corresponding bucket in the hash table and thereby retrieve the `value`.

 Assuming array length `capacity = 100` and hash algorithm `hash(key) = key`, the hash function is `key % 100`.
-The Figure 6-2  uses `key` as the student number and `value` as the name to demonstrate the working principle of the hash function.
+Figure 6-2 uses `key` as the student number and `value` as the name to demonstrate the working principle of the hash function.

 ![Working principle of hash function](hash_map.assets/hash_function.png){ class="animation-figure" }